Just a refresher that the Pixel 3 a nice phone

 Not that it’s been a walk in the park with my Pixel 3.
 Whereas the first two Pixel phones were a dream to live with, this third one has tested my patience a bit.
 The battery life isn’t so great if you leave the screen on.
 After nearly four months of use, it’s slow to transition between Google Maps and Android Auto, enough that a person looking over my shoulder last weekend noticed the lag.
 And don’t even get me started on the wireless charging—I haven’t been able to use it because of the $80 Pixel Stand I bought, which broke well after the refund period.

 There are plenty other things to love about the Pixel 3, though, and they outnumber any of the annoyances I’m currently experiencing.
 The camera is the best around—that Night Sight!—and the overall design of the phone is seriously chic.
 I’m also positively enamored by all the integrated Digital Wellbeing features and little things like the rear fingerprint scanner.
 It’s the most comfortable I’ve ever felt with Android, and it’s made even better by Lawnchair Launcher, which let me transform the UI into a dreamy pink aesthetic motif to match the exterior of the Pixel 3’s “not pink”-colored chassis.

-The thing I want to leave with you here is that this is a phone made for marketing.
-It’s attractive and approachable, which is nothing the previous Nexus devices ever were (sorry).
+The Pixel 3 is attractive and approachable, which is nothing the previous Nexus devices ever were (sorry).
 There’s a cohesiveness about it, too, honed-in through years of steady marketing.
-The billboards in the big cities, the commercials during the Super Bowl—those were all strategic seeds planted to seep into the minds of everyday Americans, outside of the confines of the Silicon Valley bubble.
+The billboards in the big cities, the commercials during the Super Bowl—those were all strategic seeds planted to propagate into the minds of everyday Americans, outside of the confines of the Silicon Valley bubble.
 Watching the system at work is fascinating.
-Though it remains to be seen whether the Pixel line’s “friendly presence” will have any impact on what people say about Android.
+Though it remains to be seen whether the Pixel line’s friendly presence will have any impact on what people think of Android as a whole.